jbarnes850/adaptive-model-compression/README.md

 ## Project Overview

-Adaptive LLaMA Proxy (ALP) is an innovative proof-of-concept system developed for the South Park Commons Llama 3 Hackathon.
+Adaptive LLaMA Proxy (ALP) is a proof-of-concept system developed for the South Park Commons Llama 3 Hackathon.
 It demonstrates adaptive model compression for Llama 3.1, optimizing for different tasks while balancing performance and efficiency.
 ALP showcases a novel approach to language model deployment, adapting to task complexity in real-time.

 ## Key Features